EurekaCommunity/ViewRow/README.md

   `titleBottomMargin`

 If the value of the row's `title` property is nil or blank, the title portion of the view is hidden.

+## To-Dos

+Currently, ViewRow supportd auto-layout within a view but does not allow auto-layout constraints to effect the height of the row.
+This is an improvement I would like to add in the future.

 ## Author